Guide to Cron Jobs

 and the location of the files or directories:

-You need to add Crontab commands for you to make changes to the cron jobs.
+You need to add Crontab commands for you to make changes to the cron job.
+Please visit the following articles for more information about managing cron jobs.

-The crontab command is used to edit or create a crontab file, list, and remove files, install and deinstall the cron jobs in Vixie Cron.
+The crontab command is used to edit or create a crontab file, list and remove files, and install and deinstall the cron jobs in Vixie Cron.
 The files in /var/spool/cron/crontabs are not to be edited directly, even though each user owns their crontab file.

 You can use the crontab command for editing or setting up your own cron jobs.

 Note: This is permanent, and there may not be a prompt.
 Running crontab -r without a user will remove ALL the default user's crons.